 How do we manage users, even if they lack a company email address?

-The short answer is that we have seen it all and pretty much everything is possible.
-From a full active directory integration with Single Sign-On to an integration with an HR system (because often, non-desk employees aren’t listed in a company directory) and printed invite codes that can be distributed via pay stubs, to hybrid models that combine the needs of different scenarios into one that’s right for your organization.
+A: The short answer is that we have seen it all and pretty much everything is possible.
+From a full active directory integration with Single Sign-On, to integration with an HR system (because often, non-desk employees aren’t listed in a company directory); printed invite codes that can be distributed via pay stubs; and hybrid models that combine the needs of different scenarios into one that’s right for your organization.

 How does an employee app target information to employees?

 This is a very important topic because it’s crucial to provide relevant information to users.
 We distinguish between passive and active personalization.

 PASSIVE means that user attributes like location, department, or role are used to automatically determine what an employee will see.